Thomas-Shephard/ubuntu-ansible-setup/README.md

 #### Application Isolation

 For each application you deploy, a dedicated, non-login system user will be created based on the repository name.
-The application is cloned into this user's home directory, and rootless Docker is used to run the application's containers.
+The application is cloned into this `new_user`'s home directory, and rootless Docker is used to run the application's containers.
 This provides strong security and isolation between your applications.

 #### Secret Management